Rezy-Dev/custom-wordlist/README.md

 # custom-wordlist
 For bug bounty/ctfs
-> just paste code from `main.js` to dev console of any page which will extract data and turn it into a list, copy then save it to use.
-> alternative for CeWL (Custom Word List generator)
+> Just paste the code from main.js into the developer console of any page.
+It will extract data and turn it into a list.
+Copy the result and save it for later use.
+This serves as an alternative to CeWL (Custom Word List generator).